Liam Ryan (Limerick hurler): Personal life

-Academic and Clerical Career
+Academic and Clerical career

-Ryan, along with his brother Séamus Ryan, who also hurled with Limerick, subsequently studied for the priesthood at Maynooth College where he was ordained in 1960 for the archdiocese of Cashel and Emly.
-Ryan excelled academically earning two masters degrees and two doctorates in theology (1962) and sociology.
-Following his post-graduate studies in Maynooth he completed his PhD in Sociology at the University of St. Louis, Missouri.
+Ryan, along with his brother Séamus Ryan, who also hurled with Limerick, subsequently studied for the priesthood at Maynooth College where he was ordained in 1960 for the Roman Catholic Archdiocese of Cashel and Emly.
+Ryan excelled academically earning two masters degrees and doctorates in theology (1962) and in sociology.
+Following his post-graduate studies (DD) in Maynooth he completed his PhD in Sociology at the University of Missouri–St. Louis.

-He lectured in the Sociology Department in University College Cork, during this time in 1967 he published his famous Social Dynamite : A study of early school-leavers, which predicted many of the social problems which came to pass in Limerick and suggested solutions.
+He lectured in the Department of Sociology in University College Cork.
+During this time, in 1967, he published his famous Social Dynamite: A study of early school-leavers, which predicted many of the social problems which came to pass in Limerick and suggested solutions.

-Rev. Dr. Ryan was appointed Sociology professor in Maynooth, in 1969 holding the position until 2000.
-Rev. Prof. Ryan was instrumental in the setting up of the Department of Anthropology in 1983, as well as the development of the adult education and social science departments in Maynooth.
-In the 1980s Ryan pioneered the Sociology as part of the Oscail distance learning BA degree with the Irish universities.
-Prof. Ryan also served as vice-president of St. Patrick's College, Maynooth from 1974-1976.
+Rev. Dr. Ryan was appointed Professor of Sociology at Maynooth University in 1969 holding the position until 2000.
+He was instrumental in the setting up of the Department of Anthropology in 1983, as well as the development of the Department of Adult and Community Education.
+In the 1980s Ryan pioneered Sociology as part of the Oscail distance learning BA degree with other Irish universities.
+Ryan also served as vice-president of St Patrick's College, Maynooth from 1974-1976.

+Death and legacy

-Fr.
-Liam died on 27 May 2015 and was buried in the grounds of St. Michael’s Church, Cappamore in his native Limerick.
-A memorial night of appreciation was also held Maynooth later in the year, and a booklet was produced by the sociology department, which had contributions and tributes from President Higgins, and from his colleagues and former students.
+Ryan died on 27 May 2015 and was buried in the grounds of St. Michael’s Church, Cappamore in his native Limerick.
+A memorial night of appreciation was also held Maynooth later in the year, and a booklet was produced by the sociology department, which had contributions and tributes from President Michael D. Higgins and from his colleagues and former students.
 Also in his memory, a hardback version of his book Social Dynamite was reproduced by Limerick Regeneration.